se-edu/learningresources/contents/dotfiles/Dotfiles.md

 #### Benefit 1: Configure Applications

-With Dotfiles, users have an easy and centralised way to configure their environment and applications.
+With dotfiles, users have an easy and centralised way to configure their environment and applications.
 The usage of a file to store configurations also makes it easily shareable and reuseable by other people, as opposed to having to change settings within the application.
 Dotfiles can be used to configure almost all popular command line tools.
 In this section, we will explore dotfiles related to `git` and `ssh` - tools frequently used by developers.

 ##### Feature 1.1: Git Dotfiles

-`git` is an indispensible tool for many developers and projects, and it is undoubtably the most popular version control software.
+`git` is an indispensible tool for many developers and projects, and it is undoubtedly the most popular version control software.
 Hence, it is highly beneficial to learn how to configure `git` dotfiles.

 Global settings for `git`, such as the user's name, email and GitHub username can be specified in the `~/.gitconfig` file.
 The code below is a bare-bones `~/.gitconfig` file.
 ```git